stsievert/salmon/docs/source/index.rst

 Only distance is relevant in this embedding, not the vertical/horizontal axes.
 However, if you look closely, you can see two axes: positivity and intensity.

-Salmon provides efficient methods for collecting these triplet queries.
-Salmon can be configured to only require (say) 10,000 answers from crowdsourcing partipants to be (say) 95% confident in the result.
-Other approaches or Salmon by default will require more responses to triplet queries (say 20,000) to reach the same confidence.
+**Salmon provides efficient methods for collecting these triplet queries.**
+Typically, generating embeddings above require far too many human responses.
+Salmon provides the ability to generate the same embeddings with fewer human responses – in our experiments, about 1,000 queries are required to reach a particular quality level instead of about 3,000 queries.
+If you're paying for each human response (say on Mechanical Turk), this means that collecting responses will be reduced by a factor of 3 when compared with naive methods of collecting triplet queries.

 If you'd like to report bugs/issues, or improve Salmon please see `Salmon's contribution guide`_.